kanglicheng/code-school/full-stack-project/proposal/README.md

 Map out your React Routes with their respective components and paths.

-See the sample project proposal for an example of this.
+See the sample for an example of this.

 ### Wireframes